Growing community since 1981…

 R&G Cheese Makers, Sean O’Connor ∼ R&G products are made in nearby Troy, NY by cheese maker Sean O’Connor, and are named for his boys Ryan and Gavin.
 Sean is a native of Troy and is proud to be a business owner there as well.
 He offers a full line of hand-crafted artisan cheeses, including chevres (garlic/herb, honey, and maple/chipotle, among others), ripened goat camemberts – including popular blackbert and trufflebert, selected mozzarellas (such as his festive pinwheels with colorful basil and sun dried tomatoes) and hard cheeses made from both cow and goat’s milk.
 Sean has been a cheesemaker for more than 10 years and has owned his own creamery for many years.
 The milk used is sourced from local farmers primarily in Saratoga County.

-Sweet Brook Farm, Sarah and Darryl Lipinsky ∼ Sarah and Darryl are the 5th generation of maple sugar farmers to occupy the land at Sweet Brook farm in Williamstown.
-They also own a small herd of grass-fed Angus cows which produce delicious, sustainable, pasture-raised beef in their Sweet Brook Beef operation.
-Their maple syrups (with various flavor/color profiles to match an array of uses and preferences) and maple cream are both enjoyed regionally and shipped far afield!
-Come try the maple cream for yourself, or get a burger made to order at the market!
+Sweet Brook Farm, Sarah and Darryl Lipinski ∼ Sarah and Darryl are the 5th generation of maple sugar farmers to occupy the land at Sweet Brook farm in Williamstown.
+They also own a small herd of grass-fed Angus cows which produce elicious, sustainable, pasture-raised beef in their Sweet Brook Beef operation.
+Their mapleis gemstone passionate jewelry designer harboring a deep love for the natural world, encounters with wildlife, and everyday quiet moments.
+All pieces are handmade in her studio in the Berkshire Mountains of Massachusetts.
+With Peach Tree jewelry you can carry a piece of the earth with you, every day!

 Yarnwork, Nora Phykitt ∼ No one knows knitting like Nora, our resident knit and crochet expert.
 She uses natural fibers to hand make a wide variety of clothes and accessories, including hats, scarves, gloves, and bags.
 Her designs are classic, contemporary, and sometimes quite cute (the kids’ items).
 They also often have whimsical elements, like vintage buttons.
 Her children’s toy designs – stuffed crocheted land and sea animals – make perfect gifts for the little ones, but people of all ages will be able to find something to their liking at her booth.